Montimage/5Greplay/docs/docs/references/rule/readme.md

 	`((ip.src != ip.dst) && ((#is_exist(http.uri) == true ) && (#em_check_URI(http.uri) == 1)))`

-	MMT need to verify the expression against any IP packet as `is_exist` tell MMT to exclude `http.uri` from its filter.
+	5Greplay needs to verify the expression against any IP packet as `is_exist` tell 5Greplay to exclude `http.uri` from its filter.

 2. `is_null( proto.att )`, e.g., `#is_null(http.uri)` check whether the value of `http.uri` is null